 Red team assessments can be used to test organisations against the latest tools, tactics and procedures used by criminal adversaries, and provide vital feedback to improve threat hunting, monitoring and incident response.

 The reality for many organisations, however, is that red and blue teams are often completely separate and disconnected entities.
-In some small organisations, for instance, in-house IT staff are often tasked with monitoring, detection and response, while ethical hackers are commissioned from external providers to perform occasional vulnerability scanning and penetration testing services.
+In some small organisations, for example, in-house IT staff are often tasked with monitoring, detection and response, while ethical hackers are commissioned by external providers to perform occasional vulnerability scanning and penetration testing services.

-In such circumstances, there are often no continuous feedback channels between red and blue teams.
+This means that there are frequently no continuous feedback channels between red and blue teams.
 Rather than collaborating and continuously enhancing security controls, many organisations are adopting a short-term view to security and failing to leverage red and blue team insight to inform and evaluate long-term security goals and strategy.

 What is purple teaming?

-Purple teaming is a security methodology whereby red and blue teams work closely together to maximise cyber capabilities through continuous feedback and knowledge transfer.
+Purple teaming is a security methodology in which red and blue teams work closely together to maximise cyber capabilities through continuous feedback and knowledge transfer.

 Purple teaming can help security teams to improve the effectiveness of vulnerability detection, threat hunting and network monitoring by accurately simulating common threat scenarios and facilitating the creation of new techniques designed to prevent and detect new types of threats.

-Some organisations perform purple teaming as one-off focused engagements, whereby security goals, timelines and key deliverables are clearly defined, and there is a formal process for evaluating lessons learned over the course of an operation.
-This includes recognising offensive and defensive shortcomings and outlining future training and technological requirements.
+Some organisations perform purple teaming as one-off focused engagements, in which security goals, timelines and key deliverables are clearly defined, and there is a formal process for evaluating lessons learned over the course of an operation.
+This includes recognising offensive and defensive shortcomings and outlining future training and technical requirements.

-An alternative approach gaining traction in the security market is to view purple teaming as a conceptual framework that runs throughout an organisation, establishing permanent communication channels and fostering a collaborative and transparent culture that promotes continuous cyber security improvement.
+An alternative approach within the security industry is to view purple teaming as a conceptual framework that runs throughout an organisation.
+This can nurture a collaborative culture that promotes continuous cyber security improvement.

 How Redscan can help